Kim Jong Un rides his trademark green train to China. He also has a plane, limos and white horses

 Kim is among 26 foreign leaders invited by Chinese President Xi Jinping to a massive military parade on Wednesday marking the 80th anniversary of the end of World War II and China’s fight against Japan’s wartime aggressions.

-Kim is likely to stand alongside Xi and Putin on the rostrum at Tiananmen Square, according to South Korea’s main spy agency, creating a symbolic image of the countries’ Cold War-era solidarity that will allow Kim to interact with other world leaders as he seeks to further expand his diplomatic footing.
+Kim is likely to stand alongside Xi and Putin on the rostrum at Tiananmen Square, according to South Korea’s main spy agency, creating a symbolic image of the countries’ Cold War-era solidarity.
+Kim may also be eager to interact with other world leaders as he seeks to further expand his diplomatic footing.

 Train is a legacy from Kim’s father